astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to acknowledge Dhruv Dhody for his discussion and ideas related to this document.
+The authors would like to acknowledge Dhruv Dhody for discussion and ideas related to this document.